tigh-latte/presentations/unsafe-stacks/presentation.md

 ## Can anything be done?

-We implement the store to just store with a map in a non-threadsafe way, because demo.
+The implementation of the store uses a map in a non-threadsafe way, because demo.

 ```file
 path: src/examples/heap/store/personstore.go